alanlal/alanlal.dev/content/posts/hello-world/index.md

 ---

 Hi,
 I've been meaning to start a blog for a long time.
 I believe that writing down the things I learn on a daily basis will help me remember them more easily and provide others with something to read.
-It will also force me to think about ideas and articulate them, rather than just vaguely considering them as concepts.
+It will also force me to think about ideas and articulate them, rather than just keeping it in my head.

 This is my third attempt at starting a blog.
 The first attempt was on Medium, but I felt that I wanted my own space to present my thoughts.
 The second attempt involved creating a Next.js blog template from scratch, but it turned out to be more work than I had anticipated.
 I was spending more time polishing the blog's backend code than actually posting content.
 It gave me a false sense of achievement, even though I was really just procrastinating. 🙇🏻